FatjonPacarizi/star-workshops/README.md

 Email setup steps:
 --------------------
 1. Mailtrap if you dont have an account [Sign Up](https://mailtrap.io/) .
-2. After sign in, copy config files into project .env file .
+2. After sign in, copy config into project .env file .
 See an example below
  ![image info](./public/img/mailtrapsetup.png)